TartanLlama/tl-docs/api/ranges/cartesian_product_view.rst

     - Otherwise, bidirectional if all `Vs` are bidirectional and common.
     - Otherwise, forward.

-    Sized: When all `Vs` are sized, in which case the product of their sizes.
+    Sized: When all `Vs` are sized, in which case the size is product of the sizes of the underlying ranges.

     Common: When all `Vs` are common, or when all `Vs` are random-access and sized.